-Small molecules to study and manipulate human-associated bacteria in order to better understand how the microbiome affects human health and disease.
+The long-term goal of the Devlin lab is to understand and control the chemistry of human-associated bacteria in order to uncover how the microbiome affects human health and disease.

 Seeley G. Mudd Building - Rm 622B